 Simple, meaning, don’t overdo it on the yard ornaments.
 People enjoy open and private space, reasonable to low maintenance, and an established yard plan that’s clean and shows some pride of ownership.
 Make sure the grass is cut and cleaned up, sidewalks and driveways are swept, flower beds are weeded, etc. No need for Koi ponds, or naked statues.

 These next categories of improvements may be useful or practical for your interests now, but are not recommended to be made to improve the value or saleability of your home:

 1. Custom modifications or additions for a specific use

 Examples of this are music studios, home offices, hobby rooms, labs, and other custom rooms.
 Even if it’s simple to ‘reconvert’ the modification into something more practical, the fact that the modification exists is going to be an unwanted distraction to a buyer more often than not.
 Get your agent’s opinion if you are unsure.

 Unless you live in a neighborhood and climate where swimming pools are the norm, and your home would look out of place without one, don’t install one in hopes of increasing value.
 Pools are high maintenance, an insurance risk, and a danger to small children.

 These are a tough sell, point blank.
 It may be ok if there’s a garage on the property that replaces the conversion.
-The added square footage should not be counted toward your dollar per square foot average, as the conversion detracts from the useful intent of the home.
+The added square footage should not be counted toward your dollar-per-square-foot average, as the conversion detracts from the overall usefulness of the home.